 Q. PLEASE SUMMARIZE YOUR TESTIMONY REGARDING CWC.

-A. I recommend the Commission recognize no CWC allowance for PacifiCorpapprove my adjustment of $1.3 million (Washington basis) for this issue .
+A. I recommend the Commission recognize no CWC allowance for PacifiCorp.
+I also recommend that the Commission approve my adjustment of $1.3 million (Washington basis) for this issue to PacifiCorp’s rate case.
 I have shown that there exists a significant difference between the CWC allowance proposed by PacifiCorp and a lead-lag study.
 I have demonstrated that a properly conducted lead-lag study may result in a negative CWC allowance, and a negative CWC may be reasonable for PacifiCorp.
 The 45-day method PacifiCorp has used to calculate the proposed allowance is not supported, which can be seen from the comparison of this method to the more widely accepted lead-lag method.
 Regardless of what method is used by PacifiCorp in any future CWC proposals, it must be reliable and reflect the Company’s actual circumstances.

 FERC has ruled gas utilities may only request a CWC allowance based on a lead-lag study.
 Therefore, my recommendation for a zero CWC allowance is conservative and should be the minimum adopted by the Commission.
 I also recommend that PacifiCorp be required to perform a lead-lag study before the next rate case.